rolldown/rolldown/packages/rollup-tests/src/ignored-by-unsupported-features.md

 ## Plugin related

+### The `rollup.rollup` api is not compatible with rollup, the build is start at `bundle.generate` or `bundle.write`, so the input plugin hooks is not called
+ - rollup@hooks@supports buildStart and buildEnd hooks
+ - rollup@hooks@supports warnings in buildStart and buildEnd hooks

 ### The `NormalziedOptions` at hooks is not compatible with rollup
  - rollup@function@options-hook: allows to read and modify options in the options hook
  - rollup@function@output-options-hook: allows to read and modify options in the options hook